-Since content and usernames are searchable on this site, you may protect your anonymity by creating a unique username.
+Since site content and usernames are google searchable, please protect your anonymity by creating a unique username.

-To change username, click here.
+To change your username, click here.

 Keep in touch with friends.
 Get support and information while on the go.
-DOWNLOAD the Ben's Friends iPhone App now!
+DOWNLOAD the Ben's Friends iPhone App now.